 - Transportation to doctors’ visits, the beauty salon, weekly religious services, etc.

 - Record details.
 As soon as you have agreed upon a good division of obligations, write down your decisions and provide a copy to each person.
 Note any other important issues that arose in your conversation that can help guide subsequent conversations.
 Be sure to think through future planning needs as well.
 If one of your parents is in the first stages of dementia, for instance, you will want to be equipped for growing care needs as the disease progresses.

-Even with the help of your brothers and sisters, managing the care needs of aging parents isn’t easy, especially when balancing your own family, household, career, etc. One effective way to ensure a healthy life balance for you as well as your siblings is by partnering with an in-home care provider, like Anthem Home Care, an award-winning provider of home care services in Portland, TX and the surrounding communities.
+Even with the help of your brothers and sisters, managing the care needs of aging parents isn’t easy, especially when balancing your own family, household, career, etc. One effective way to ensure a healthy life balance for you as well as your siblings is by partnering with an in-home care provider, like Anthem Home Care, an award-winning provider of in home senior care in Portland and the surrounding communities.

 Our caregivers are fully trained and skilled in all of the care tasks listed above, and so many more.
 We are here to work with your family to fill in the gaps in care – whether only for a couple of hours each week or up to around-the-clock assistance.
 This allows you and your siblings to choose the care tasks you want to manage yourselves, and leave the rest to us.

 Provide your parents with the most beneficial care, while guaranteeing you and your siblings have plenty of time for self-care.
-Get in touch with Anthem Home Care at 361-643-2323 for a free assessment and more information about the ways we can help.
+Get in touch with Anthem Home Care, a trusted provider of in home senior care in Portland and the surrounding communities, at 361-643-2323 for a free assessment and more information about the ways we can help.